Design and Implement a Plan

 - Request to meet privately with your instructor.

 - Let your accommodation plan guide your discussion.
+Focus on how you will work together to implement your plan.

 - You do not need to disclose your diagnosed disability to your instructor in order to receive accommodations.